nitefood/asn/README.md

 The script will perform an AS path trace (using [mtr](https://github.com/traviscross/mtr) in raw mode and retrieving AS data from the results) for single IPs or DNS results, optionally reporting detailed data for each hop, such as organization/network name, geographic location, etc.

-It is also possible to search for netblocks by _organization name_.
-A multiple choice menu will be presented if more than one organization ID matches the search query.
+It is also possible to search by _organization name_ in order to retrieve a list of IPv4/6 network ranges related to a given company.
+A multiple choice menu will be presented if more than one organization matches the search query.

 Screenshots for every lookup option are below.